Xian Travel Guide

 Known as the leading city of China's Western Development Drive Program since 1990s, Xian is an important economic, cultural, industrial and educational center of the central-northwest region, providing visitors with modern and convenient facilities.
 Know more about Xian Facts.

 Xian is one of the most important and convenient transportation hubs in central and western China.
 Frequent flights, trains and buses connect the city with other major cities all around the country.
 The urban transportation of the city has been somewhat frustrating in recent years because of the subway construction.
-Subway line 2 will be in operation in 2011.
+Now subway line 1 and line 2 are in operation.
 Several other lines are also under construction or in the planning process.
 For now the buses and taxis can take you to get around the city.

 Praised as 'the capital of table delicacies', Xian has been rich in delicious local snacks such as the must-try Crumbled Unleavened Bread in Mutton Stew (Yangrou Paomo), Cold Noodles (Liang Pi) and Shaanxi Sandwich (Rou Jia Mo), visitors can also find delicate Guangdong dishes, popular Sichuan food and various kinds of fashionable foreign delicacies.